An Introduction to Social Media Photography

 Personally, I use Snapseed to edit my social media photography.
 Available on both iTunes and Google Play, the platform offers set “looks,” a wide variety of filters, and the ability to fine-tune your photos manually.
 Snapseed’s interface is fairly intuitive, but if you’re stuck, every tool offers a “help” function directly accessible from that page.
 Snapseed also provides a number of tutorials, in which professional photographers outline the steps necessary to achieve that perfect “seventies fade,” or create a “summer morning” feel.
 Best of all, it’s free!

 Finally, Afterlight is one app that nearly always makes the top-ten lists for photo editing.
-It costs 0.99 USD on both iTunes and Google Play, and most users say it’s worth the price.
-Its straightforward features make it easy to use, and once again its long list of filters—which are fully adjustable and can be stacked together—is ideal for those looking to create a uniform brand image.
-This one also offers frames for those looking for a different way to make their photos stand out from the crowd.
+It costs $0.99 USD on both iTunes and Google Play, and most users say it’s worth the price.
+Its straightforward features make it easy to use, and its long list of filters—which are fully adjustable and can be stacked together—is ideal for those looking to create a uniform brand image.
+Afterlight also offers frames for those looking for a different way to make their photos stand out from the crowd.

 By now you probably realize that visuals are a must in social media.
 Tweets with images receive 150% more retweets than those without.
 Facebook posts with photos account for a whopping 87% of total interactions.
 And Instagram, a platform built around photographs, boasts 1 billion monthly active users and 500 million daily active users.
 Social media photography is a big part of being successful online.